Can You Bring Magnets on a Plane? TSA Magnet Rules

 • a magnetic knife rack (but not the knives as these would have to go in checked bags as they are not allowed in carry on bags)

-As most magnets, especially fridge magnets etc, are small and light there is really no restriction on the quantity you can take through airport security either.
+As most magnets, especially fridge magnets, etc, are small and light, there is no restriction on the quantity you can take through airport security either.

 Taking strong magnets on a plane

-If you intend to take any kind of strong magnet on a plane in either carry on or checked luggage then you should contact the FAA before doing so (perhaps using Twitter – @FAASafetyBrief).
+If you intend to take any strong magnet on a plane in either carry on or checked luggage then you should contact the FAA before doing so (perhaps using Twitter – @FAASafetyBrief).

 These strong magnets may include: